-The Ba3/Not Prime issuer ratings assigned to Letshego Holdings Limited (Letshego) capture the company's solid capitalisation and profitability, supported by its niche, low-cost, franchise.
-It also captures growing diversification across regional countries, which makes the company more resilient to an adverse change in any one of its operating markets.
+The Ba3/Not Prime issuer rating assigned to Letshego Holdings Limited (Letshego) captures the company's solid capitalisation and profitability, supported by its niche, low-cost, franchise.
+It also captures Letshego's growing diversification across regional countries, which makes the company more resilient to an adverse change in any one of its operating markets.

-The ratings balance these strengths against Letshego's (1) narrow, albeit gradually diversifying, business model, with a still high reliance on payroll deductions for loan repayment collections, (2) high exposure to foreign exchange risk, (3) elevated asset quality risks, and (4) dependence on market-sensitive wholesale funding; although actions are being taken to address this weakness.
+The rating balances these strengths against Letshego's (1) narrow, albeit gradually diversifying, business model, with a high reliance on payroll deductions for loan repayment collections, (2) high exposure to foreign exchange risk, (3) elevated asset quality risks, and (4) dependence on market-sensitive wholesale funding; although actions are being taken to address this weakness.

 The Ba3 issuer rating assigned to Letshego reflects its stand-alone credit profile.
-No external support has been imputed in Letshego's ratings given its limited importance to Botswana's (A2, Stable) payment system resulting from its small scale, and given that it does not have any material customer deposits.
+No external support has been imputed in Letshego's rating given its limited importance to Botswana's (A2, Stable) payment system on account of its small scale, and given that it does not have any material customer deposits.